Bill Buckner's 1986 World Series error: References in popular culture

 was featured in an episode of the HBO series Curb Your Enthusiasm, in which he redeems himself by catching a baby thrown from a burning building.”
 Also, he made a cameo appearance in the pilot episode of the short-lived sitcom Inside Schwartz, advising the title character to "just let it go."
 In 1995, Buckner appeared along with Michael Jordan, Stan Musial, Willie Mays and Ken Griffey Jr. in a commercial for the shoemaker Nike in which Spike Lee, in character as Mars Blackmon, compares Jordan's baseball skills to Musial, Mays, Griffey and Buckner.
 The punch line is a visual reference to Buckner's 1986 World Series error.
 His famous 1986 World Series miscue is also referenced in the films Celtic Pride, Rounders, and Fever Pitch.
 The play also is referenced in an episode of The Simpsons titled "Brother's Little Helper" and in the musical Johnny Baseball.
 On October 23, 2008, during former Federal Reserve chairman Alan Greenspan's testimony in House hearings on the 2008 financial crisis, Representative John Yarmuth referred to Greenspan as one of "three Bill Buckners."
 Buckner and Mookie Wilson appeared in an MLB Network commercial for the 2016 postseason, "Catching Up", marking the 30th anniversary of the 1986 World Series and their roles in it.

 Buckner is mentioned in The Areas of My Expertise in a series of New England sports references.
 In the book, John Hodgman describes a (fictional) radio personality and recounts the premonition she had regarding Buckner's infamous error in Game 6 of the 1986 World Series.

 The Leonard P. Zakim Bunker Hill Memorial Bridge, in Boston, is colloquially referred to by locals as the Bill Buckner Bridge because traffic goes between the "legs" of the bridge, like Buckner's 1986 World Series fielding error.
 The nickname is now spoken fondly, since Buckner and Sox fans thought fondly of each other after the 2004 World Series win.

+In Rizzoli & Isles episode "Cuts Like a Knife", Jane Rizzoli says that she wanted to marry Buckner as a child, until the error occurred.